jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Best-Practices/Upgrade-Database-Version/Upgrade-MySQL.md

 * It shall ensure that the capacity space of the new MySQL 8.0 instance is not less than that of the original MySQL 5.7 instance.

 ## Operation Steps
-1. Create VM instance, and for specific creation steps, see [Create VM instance] (https://www.jdcloud.com/help/detail/303/isCatalog/1), when creating VM instance, the following points need to be concerned
+1. Create VM instance, and for specific creation steps, see [Create VM instance](https://docs.jdcloud.com/cn/virtual-machines/create-instance), when creating VM instance, the following points need to be concerned
     * Please ensure that the Virtual Machines are in the same ***VPC*** as the JCS for MySQL 5.7 instance requiring version upgrade.
     * New Virtual Machines need an ***EIP*** to enable public network access, otherwise it cannot remotely log in the Virtual Machines.
     * Please ensure that network ***ACL*** of subnet that the Virtual Machines are located at allows local ssh to connect to Virtual Machines.